wilsonmar/VisualStudio/AzureCosting.md

 ## <a name="ImposingLoad"> Imposing Load</a>
-The basic components of response time:
+The basic components of response time as observed by end-users:

-  a) time in the server and
+  1. time client request spend over the network into the server.
-  b) time requests and
+  2. time in the server to send response
-  c) responses spend over the network.
+  3. time the response travels over the network

 Public networks can introduce a significant amount of time to response time.
 And that time can vary significantly due to travel distance (propagation delay)